Frequently Asked Questions About Divorce Answered by a Salt Lake City Divorce Lawyer

 If you have made the decision to file for divorce in Utah, you may have questions about the process ahead.
 It is for this reason that the Salt Lake City divorce attorney at the Law Office of David Pedrazas, PLLC, has decided to answer some of the most frequently asked questions about divorce and family law.
 Whether you are wondering how you can acquire a favorable child custody arrangement or modify your current child support obligations, our firm can provide you with the information that you will need to successfully resolve your case.
 If you don’t find what you are looking for in the Q&As listed below, however, we encourage you to contact our office directly.
-When you call at 801-263-7078 or submit a free case evaluation form online, we can address any specific concerns that you may have.
+When you call at 801-263-7078 or submit a Legal Case Review form online, we can address any specific concerns that you may have.

 In the state of Utah, all separating couples are afforded the opportunity to file for a contested or uncontested divorce.
 Although rare, an uncontested divorce would allow the couple to negotiate the terms of their separation outside of court.
 This means that both parties must be willing to cooperate under constructive circumstances, as this type of arrangement will not be successful if the couple could not come to an agreement about contentious issues like property division and child custody.
 If the separation is amicable, however, the only time that they would need to step foot in a courtroom is to obtain the final approval of a family law judge.